North of the 38th Parallel: How People Live in the DPRK

 In stock

-The book is about technology (from exotic gas-generator engines to the North Korean Internet) and monuments to leaders, about houses and trains, about hunger and delicacies - about the everyday life of North Koreans, their worries, anxieties and joys.
+The book tells about technologies (from exotic gas-generator engines to the North Korean Internet) and monuments to leaders, about houses and trains, about hunger and delicacies - about the daily life of North Koreans, their worries, anxieties and joys.
 About how the DPRK is gradually and reluctantly opening up to the world.

-The book is about technology (from exotic gas-generator engines to the North Korean Internet) and monuments to leaders, about houses and trains, about hunger and delicacies - about the everyday life of North Koreans, their worries, anxieties and joys.
+The book tells about technologies (from exotic gas-generator engines to the North Korean Internet) and monuments to leaders, about houses and trains, about hunger and delicacies - about the daily life of North Koreans, their worries, anxieties and joys.
 About how the DPRK is gradually and reluctantly opening up to the world.

 See also: